filakhtov/gentoo-use-docs/net-libs/nodejs.md

 # net-libs/nodejs

+### corepack
+Install `corepack` - a zero-runtime-dependency Nodejs script that acts as a bridge between Nodejs projects and package managers, like `Yarn` and `Pnpm`.
+When this flag is disabled, pass the `--without-corepack` option to the configure script to disable `corepack`.

+This flag should normally be disabled, because `corepack` is considered an experimental feature a the moment.

 ### debug
 Patch the `tools/install.py` script to change install path, remove optimisations and set the build type to `Debug`.
 Pass the `--debug` option to the configure script.
 Produce (slower) binaries with additional debugging information attached.